Installation

 import com.pulsereactnativeotel.Pulse

-import com.pulsereactnativeotel.PulseDataCollectionConsent
+import com.pulse.android.api.otel.PulseDataCollectionConsent

 class MainApplication : Application() {